edoburu/django-any-urlfield/README.rst

 Usage
 -----

-In a Django model, the field can be included:
+Add the field to a Django model:

 .. code-block:: python